tnatanael/php-challenge/readme.md

 - JSON format: http://localhost:8080/api/documentation
 - Swagger UI: http://localhost:8080/swagger

+## Stock API Features

+The Stock API provides the following features:

+1. **Stock Data Retrieval**: Query real-time stock information using the `/stock?q={symbol}` endpoint
+   - Example: `/stock?q=AAPL.US` retrieves Apple Inc. stock data
+   - Returns data including symbol, name, open, high, low, and close values
+   - Data is sourced from the [Stooq API](https://stooq.com/), a free financial data provider

+2. **Stock Query History**: View your past stock queries using the `/history` endpoint
+   - Returns a list of all stock queries made by the authenticated user
+   - Results are ordered by most recent first

+3. **Data Persistence**: All stock queries are saved to the database for historical tracking
+   - Each query is associated with the authenticated user
+   - Includes timestamp information for when the query was made
+   - Database schema includes:
+     - `id`: Unique identifier for the query
+     - `user_id`: Foreign key to the users table
+     - `symbol`: Stock symbol (e.g., 'AAPL.US')
+     - `name`: Company name (e.g., 'APPLE')
+     - `open`: Opening price
+     - `high`: Highest price
+     - `low`: Lowest price
+     - `close`: Closing price
+     - `created_at`: When the query was made
+     - `updated_at`: When the record was last updated

+4. **Symbol Format**: Stock symbols should be provided in the format used by Stooq
+   - US stocks: Add `.US` suffix (e.g., `AAPL.US`, `MSFT.US`)
+   - For other markets, check the [Stooq website](https://stooq.com/) for the correct symbol format

+5. **Response Format**:
+   - All API responses follow a consistent JSON format
+   - Success responses include `success: true`, `message`, and `data` fields
+   - Error responses include `success: false`, `message`, and `error` fields
+   - Stock data includes: symbol, name, open, high, low, and close values

+6. **Error Handling**:
+   - Missing symbol parameter: Returns 400 Bad Request
+   - Invalid symbol or no data available: Returns 404 Not Found
+   - Successful requests: Returns 200 OK with stock data

+7. **Security Considerations**:
+   - All stock API endpoints are protected with JWT authentication
+   - Users can only access their own stock query history
+   - API requests are validated to prevent injection attacks
+   - Sensitive operations require a valid JWT token

 ## Email System

 The application includes an email system that uses RabbitMQ for asynchronous email processing: